University of Texas Solar Vehicles Team: BeVolt

 Production of BeVolt (portmanteau of Bevo and volt) began in the spring semester of 2017 to be race-ready for Formula Sun Grand Prix 2018.
 UTSVT again targeted summer 2019 for completion.
-The planned specifications for the car include a 4.8 kWh lithium ion battery, a 4 m2 solar array producing 985 W, and two DC hub motors together good for 2 kW.
+The planned specifications for the car include a 4.8 kWh lithium-ion battery, a 4 m2 solar array producing 985 W, and two DC hub motors together good for 2 kW.
 The team designed for a weight of 160 kg for BeVolt by using a carbon fiber monocoque chassis and kevlar solar wing.
 This car fell behind schedule and was ultimately cancelled in 2020 following multiple manufacturing difficulties and the COVID-19 pandemic.
 BeVolt was budgeted at $180,000.

 Lonestar

-Planning of a new car began during the fall 2020 semester, with a goal to race during 2022.
-UTSVT designed their latest car, Lonestar, to weigh 600 lb and have a solar array of 260 cells that produces 875 W. Design work, finished in December 2020, was done predominantly virtually, with students spread far due to the COVID-19 pandemic.
+The Longhorn Racing Solar team began planning of a new car during the fall 2020 semester, with a goal to race during 2022.
+The team designed their latest car, Lonestar, to weigh 600 lb and have a solar array of 260 cells that produces 875 W. Design work, finished in December 2020, was done predominantly virtually, with students spread far due to the COVID-19 pandemic.
 This also impacted manufacturing due to limited hours at J. J. Pickle Research Campus and some team members still working remotely.

 The team brought Lonestar to the 2022 FSGP but could not race after technical inspection revealed an issue with the battery management system.
 The team will utilize the car as a test bed for the next car's development, which started summer 2022.

+Daybreak

+After Lonestar was found to have disqualifying issues, a new vehicle, Daybreak, was started in the summer of 2022.
+This vehicle was unveiled in April 2024 and had an expected completion of June 2024.
+It was slated to compete in FSGP 2024 and beyond.
+The car, which weighs in at 320 kg, has a steel space frame chassis, a 905 watt monocrystalline silicon solar array, and a 5.24 Wh lithium-ion battery powering a 5 kW brushless DC motor.

+Daybreak competed in FSGP 2025, completing 22 mi and marking the team's first track time since TexSun in 2017.

 Team leads

-UTSVT's longtime faculty advisor is Dr. Gary A. Hallock, who has provided guidance since 2004.
-The current team is led by captain Rishi Ponnekanti, chief engineer Clark Poon, mechanical lead Walter Stark, and electrical lead Hannah Lee.
+UTSVT's longtime faculty advisor is Gary A. Hallock, who has provided guidance since 2001.
+The current team is led by captain Kayla Lee, chief engineer Advait Joshi, mechanical lead Harshit Dalma, and electrical lead Frank Li.
+The team mascot is a Sharpei named Mantou and a dinosaur named Solarsarus.